You can also contact us by:

 Streaming video is the preferred format for all courses regardless of teaching mode (online, hybrid, or in-person).
 Preferred streaming media platforms include Swank, Kanopy, Academic Video Online (AVON), and Infobase/Films on Demand.
-If a streaming video option is not available or is cost prohibitive, the Library will purchase a DVD or Blu-ray copy, if available.
-Digitization requests for course reserves must be placed well in advance of the date needed due to delivery and processing time required.
+If a streaming video option is not available or is cost prohibitive, the Library will purchase a Blu-ray or DVD copy, if available.